Kiosk provides safe, environmentally friendly way to dispose of unused medications

 August 22, 2018

-Through a new Virginia Tech Police Department program, the campus community now has a safe, convenient, and environmentally-responsible way to dispose of unused medication with a new medication disposal kiosk.
+The Virginia Tech campus community has a safe, convenient, and environmentally-responsible way to dispose of unused medication with a new medication disposal kiosk.

 Safe medication disposal decreases the potential for medication misuse.
 It also aids in inhibiting the contamination of local landfills and water supplies from unused medication.